predeinnikita/web-perf/README.md

 - Custom time measurements

 ### WebPerf/yandex
-Package with integrations with Yandex.Metrica.
+Package with integration with Yandex.Metrica.
 You can connect this package to WebPerf and save collected data in Yandex.Metrica.
 More about Yandex.Metrica integration you can see [here](packages/yandex/README.md).

 ### WebPerf/influx
-Package with integrations with InfluxDB.
+Package with integration with InfluxDB.
 You can connect this package to WebPerf and save collected data in InfluxDB.
 More about InfluxDB integration you can see [here](packages/influx/README.md).

 ### WebPerf/ng